Tag Archives: Gavin Newsom

 And that brings us to baggage.
 Harris has relatively little.
 Newsom has the California fires that he screwed up by diverting water.
 He has ownership protecting high crime, the homelessness by fighting ICE and The national guard.
 He also has the baggage of California’s, high taxes, high regulations, high energy costs, and population flight.
 California keeps needing to borrow money, and in this, I doubt it helps that he’s made illegal immigrants a priority.
 He could acknowledge that Trump has reduced crime, as the DC mayor has.
 Harris has mostly avoided speaking on these issues, and it seems to help.

-As for other Democrat heavyweights, Walz says he checks his phone every day hoping to see that Trump is dead, and hoping to see that Tesla stock is down.
-Illinois Governor Pritzker, blamed Trumps heated rhetoric for the murder of Charlie Kirk, and the MSNBC host cheered the death and blamed Kirk himself.
-It’s mean, and pointless, in my opinion.
+Other Democrat heavyweights are as bad.
+Walz says he checks his phone every day hoping to see that Trump is dead.
+He also claimed to enjoy news that Tesla stock is down.
+Illinois Governor Pritzker, here, blamed Trumps heated rhetoric for the murder of Charlie Kirk.
+Then there are those like the MSNBC host or CNN’s who blamed Kirk himself.
+Or this, from Manitoba’s Minister of Families.
+It’s mean, untrue, and not even self serving.
+Harris comes off as the best among the Ds, and the most electable.

 Robert Buxbaum, September 12, 2025.
 I’m a New Yorker, and I like Trump’s accent, his brashness, his tariffs and peace initiatives — and that he backs Israel over Palestine.
-A lot of people can’t stand this about him though, and they are likely to elect a Democrat in 2028 — likely someone who doesn’t drink MAGA tears, or who hopes to see that a Republican is dead.
+A lot of people can’t stand him though.
+Folks are likely to elect a Democrat in 2028 — so long as the D candidate doesn’t claim to drink MAGA tears or watch to see Republicans dead.